pingcap/docs-cn/resources/figma-quick-start-guide.md

 > **Note:**
 >
-> - **tidb-sketch-book** is a Figma file that collects common shapes for figure designs.
-When creating a figure, you are recommended to use the objects and colors in this file to maintain a consistent style for figures.
+> - **tidb-sketch-book** is a Figma file that collects common shapes for diagram designs.
+When creating a diagram, you are recommended to use the objects and colors in this file to maintain a consistent style for diagrams.
 > - If you cannot open this file, contact [Jingyi Chen](mailto:chenjingyi@pingcap.com) for help.

 ![tidb-sketch-book](/media/tidb-sketch-book.png)